GoldenOwlAsia/react-native-twitter-signin/README.md

 Forked to add promise support and exceptions support.
 As well as making it working for RN0.29+.

-Also - in opposition to GoldenOwl twitter signin, this plugin will fail if email is not available to you.
+Also - in opposition to GoldenOwl twitter signin, this plugin have an option to fail if email is not available to you.
 Note that this is not standard, you can login without email - I've made it this way to support our app.

 ## Table of contents
 - [Prerequisites](#prerequisites)